 Introductory subjects are also available to students who do not have the Higher School Certificate prerequisite/s in Mathematics or Physics.

-It should be noted that inclusion of these subjects in first year programs could prevent completion of a course in minimum time.
+It should be noted that inclusion of these subjects in first year programs could extend the duration of a course.